pnnl/NWHypergraph/NWhyUserGuide.rst

 		Method in class NWHypergraph.
 		Return the number of vertices in the hypergraph.

+	NWHypergraph.order()
+		Method in class NWHypergraph.
+		Return the number of vertices in the hypergraph.

 	NWHypergraph.number_of_edges()
 		Method in class NWHypergraph.
 		Return the number of edges in the hypergraph.